andrewb47/getdata_project/CodeBook.md

 A description of the working of the R scripts is provided in the [README] [readme].
 The [Original README] [iwaal] provided with the source data is provided for reference.
 Relevant data from it is included in this document.

+#### The original data
+The experiments have been carried out with a group of 30 volunteers.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
+The captured dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.